nuxt-community/firebase-module/docs/content/en/service-options/auth.md

 When onAuthStateChanged() gets triggered by Firebase, the defined mutation/action will be called with the `authUser` and `claims` attributes as [as seen below](#onauthstatechangedmutation)

-To unsubscribe from the listener simply call the `$fireAuthUnsubscribe()` function which is provided as a [combined inject](https://nuxtjs.org/guide/plugins#combined-inject).
+To unsubscribe from the listener simply call the `$fireAuthStore.unsubscribe()` function.

 ### onAuthStateChangedMutation